RIKEN-RCCS/baby-modelica/README.md

 ----

+## Implementation notes

+* [frontend/notes.pdf](frontend/notes.pdf) is implementation notes and
+is a kind of a "Modelica reference manual" to supplement the specification.

-## Source code files and directories
+## Source code directories

-See frontend/notes.pdf first, then start with frontend/bbm.sml.
-* [frontend/notes.pdf](frontend/notes.pdf): Modelica reference manual and implementation notes
-* frontend/bbm.sml: a list of the source code files

 The toplevel directories are as follows.
 * [frontend](frontend): the source code
 * [silly-models](silly-models): trivial code to check the specification
 * [code-examples](code-examples): code snippets from the specification

+See [frontend/bbm.sml](frontend/bbm.sml) first as it contains a list of the source code files.

 ----